 Following the completion of your closed rhinoplasty, these incisions should be repaired meticulously in order to avoid scarring of the internal nares which can create breathing difficulty.
 In summary, the closed rhinoplasty incision is an ideal incision to access the upper 2/3rds of the nasal structures.

 It is also advantageous in that it is not visible to the external eye.
 Finally, the closed rhinoplasty incision is quick to make and repair and thus minimizes operative times.
 If you are interested in closed rhinoplasty, we encourage you to make a consultation with Dr. Mowlavi so that he can share with you exactly where this incision is placed.

-The 22 year old female above demonstrates correction of her nasal dorsal contour without a visible incision line.
+The 22-year-old female above demonstrates the correction of her nasal dorsal contour without a visible incision line.